 Panoramic views extend from the islands off the coast, past the Southern Crossing in the E, to the conspicuous pyramid of Arete in the distant NE.
 From this angle, its aretes proclaim the name origin.

-From the summit, the anti-clockwise circuit can be completed by following the trail N. It soon passes the transmitter station on 1094 to veer NW and drop to the bush.
+From the summit, the anti-clockwise circuit can be completed by following the trail N. It soon passes the transmitter station on .1094 to veer NW and drop to the bush.
 Kapakapanui Hut is reached in less than an hour from the summit.
-From the hut the track continues NW to 755 in 15 minutes.
-From here the trail heads W, soon bearing SW, and leaves the gentle uplands 15 minutes from 755, to drop to the Ngatiawa Forks 90 minutes from the hut.
+From the hut the track continues NW to .755 in 15 minutes.
+The trail then heads W, soon bearing SW, and leaves the gentle uplands 15 minutes from .755, to drop to the Ngatiawa Forks, 90 minutes from the hut.

 Up by the NE spur.
 From the forks, the route continues up the TR branch of the stream for 6 minutes before zig-zagging up on the L. It takes up to 2 hours to reach the hut.
 Five minutes above the hut, on a small knob, the indistinct Henderson route joins from the Pukeatua track.
 The summit is less than an hour from the hut. [revised November 2015]

-The first hour from the Maymorn Junction is over a gentle ridge then drops to a major saddle.
+The first hour from the Maymorn Junction is along a gentle ridge which drops finally to a major saddle.
 From here the trail climbs steeply towards Kapakapanui another 75 minutes away.

 The last part of the climb is over alpine wetland meadow resulting from the burn in 1903.
 The recovery time to full forest may be another 1000 years.

-From the junction with the Waiotauru/Odlins 4x4 road at the saddle, the track climbs a little over point 822, the actual Maymorn Junction, then drops steadily to join the trail from the Frances Stream.
-Renata Hut should be reached in 30-45 minutes from the 4WD road.
+From the Maymorn Junction saddle, the track climbs a little over .822, the actual Maymorn Junction, then drops steadily to join the trail from the Frances Stream.
+Renata Hut, currently (2017) in poor repair, should be reached in 30-45 minutes from the 4WD road.